Diocese of Lausanne, Geneva and Fribourg: Diocesan government

 For the government of the diocese there were, besides the bishop, two vicars-general, one living at Geneva, the other at Fribourg.
 Though the office existed in the church for more than a century, the earliest known vicar-general in Lausanne was Bishop Joannes of Lacedaemon (1299–1300).
-There were, moreover, a provicarius generalis, who is also chancellor of the diocese, and a secretary.
+There was, moreover, a provicarius generalis, who is also chancellor of the diocese, and a secretary.

 Advocates

 At least as early as 813, at the Council of Mainz, summoned by Charlemagne, the bishops advised all bishops and abbots, as well as the whole clergy, that they should have good vicedomini, provosts, and advocates or defenders.
 An advocate Trogo is known at Lausanne in 885, and an Elduin in 896.
 A count Anselm, perhaps a count of Equestres, is recorded between 926 and 954.

 The guardianship of the ecclesiastical property (advocati, avoués) of the see was in the hands of the counts of Genevois by the end of the 11th century; then the lords of Gerenstein, the dukes of Zähringen (c.
 1156); the counts of Kyburg (1218); and finally the counts (later dukes) of Savoy.
 These guardians, whose only duty originally was the protection of the diocese, enlarged their jurisdiction at the expense of the diocesan rights and even filled the episcopal see with members of their families.

 On 18 December 1480, Abbot Franciscus de Villarsel of the Benedictine abbey of S. John Erlacensis, acting as arbiter, published the negotiated terms of an agreement between Bishop Benoit de Montferrand and the Syndics of the community of Lausanne concerning the reciprocal rights of the two parties.
 In July 1481, upper Lausanne (the city) and lower Lausanne (the bourg) united into one community, giving all the burghers greater influence in civil affairs.
 Quarrels broke out between the city of Lausanne and the bishop, which in 1482 ended up being litigated in the council of the Duke of Savoy.
 Quarrels continued, during which the city of Lausanne, with the aid of Bern and Fribourg, acquired new rights, and gradually freed itself from episcopal suzerainty.
 When Bishop Sebastian de Montfaucon (1517–1560) took sides with the Duke of Savoy in a battle against Bern, the Bernese used this as a pretext to seize the city of Lausanne.